hashicorp/terraform-provider-aws/website/docs/r/wafv2_web_acl.html.markdown

 * `description` - (Optional) A friendly description of the rule group.
 * `name` - (Required) A friendly name of the rule group.
 * `rule` - (Optional) The rule blocks used to identify the web requests that you want to `allow`, `block`, or `count`.
 See [Rules](#rules) below for details.
 * `scope` - (Required) Specifies whether this is for an AWS CloudFront distribution or for a regional application.
 Valid values are `CLOUDFRONT` or `REGIONAL`.
-To work with CloudFront, you must also specify the Region US East (N. Virginia).
+To work with CloudFront, you must also specify the region `us-east-1` (N. Virginia) on the AWS provider.
 * `tags` - (Optional) An array of key:value pairs to associate with the resource.
 * `visibility_config` - (Required) Defines and enables Amazon CloudWatch metrics and web request sample collection.
 See [Visibility Configuration](#visibility-configuration) below for details.